kalaspuff/utcnow/README.md

 If any of this sounds like the use-cases within your domains, try `utcnow` out – might do the trick.

 If your work require a complex mix and match back and forth using different timezones even within internal applications (which may be true for legacy systems or on purely domestic use-cases), then go for `arrow`.
-Also iterating: Modern internet applications shouldn't use any other timezone than UTC in app-to-app / computer-to-computer interfaces.
+Also iterating: Modern internet applications shouldn't use any other timezone than UTC in app to app / computer to computer interfaces.

 Note that this library is built with backend developers in mind and while there's a good need for human readability and timestamp conversion into local timezones within a service's user interface, frontend applications, etc. Interfaces where conversion into date and time formats meant for human eyes will obviously also reap the benefits from well defined backends that delivers timestamp values in one standardized format.